MicrosoftDocs/Viva/Teams-insights/viva-insights-virtual-commute.md

 # Use the Microsoft Viva Insights Virtual commute feature

-You can start the Virtual commute feature from either of two places, the [time-aware card](#time-aware-card) and the [Protect time](#protect-time) feature.
+You can start the Virtual commute feature from either of two places, the [Alert card](#alert-card) or the [Protect time](#protect-time) feature.

-## Time-aware card
+## Alert card

-The time-aware card reads, "It's time to wrap up your day" to indicate that you can start your virtual commute now.
+The Alert card reads, "It's time to wrap up your day" to indicate that you can start your virtual commute now.

 ![Home (morning)](images/virtual-commute.png)